 - Have you recently begun or intensified an exercise program?

 During the physical exam, your doctor will check for points of tenderness in your foot and ankle.
 The precise location of your pain can help determine its cause.
 He or she may move your foot into different positions, to check your range of motion.
-You may be asked to walk for a short distance so your doctor can examine your gait.
+You may be asked to walk for a short distance so that your doctor can examine your gait.

 Not all foot and ankle injuries require imaging.
 If your signs and symptoms meet certain criteria, your doctor may suggest one or more of the following imaging tests.

 - X-rays.
 Most ankle and foot fractures can be visualized on X-rays.
 The technician may need to take X-rays from several different angles so that the bone images won't overlap too much.
 Stress fractures often don't show up on X-rays until the break actually starts healing.